wilrob/arcadia/README.md

 # arcadia
 This photo album in plain javascript allows you to display the contents of your photo folders as well as the metadata contained in each photo<br />
-Photos are displayed in blog or mosaic format.
+Photos can be displayed as a blog or thumbnail mosaic.
 <br /><br />
 Try it yourself - <a href="http://arcadia.lbpu3811.odns.fr" target="_blank">demo</a>
 <br />